mlflow/mlflow/docs/source/models.rst

 generated during model evaluation to validate the quality of your model.
-By specifying a ``validation_thresholds`` dictionary mapping metric names to :py:class:`mlflow.models.MetricThreshold` objects, you can specify value thresholds that your model's evaluation metrics must exceed as well as absolute and relative gains your model must have in comparison to evaluations metrics for a ``baseline_model``.
-If you model fails to clear specified thresholds, :py:func:`mlflow.evaluate()` will throw a `ModelValidationFailedException` detailing why your model failed validation.
+By specifying a ``validation_thresholds`` dictionary mapping metric names to :py:class:`mlflow.models.MetricThreshold` objects, you can specify value thresholds that your model's evaluation metrics must exceed as well as absolute and relative gains your model must have in comparison to a specified ``baseline_model``.
+If you model fails to clear specified thresholds, :py:func:`mlflow.evaluate()` will throw a `ModelValidationFailedException` detailing why.

 .. code-block:: py